The KMMS NIHR-funded Integrated Academic Training programme allows medical trainees to undertake academic and clinical training concurrently.

 Academic Clinical Fellowship in Intensive Care Medicine

-The clinical component of the programme will be based at Maidstone and Tunbridge Wells NHS Trust, which provides a full range of general hospital services, and some areas of specialist complex care to around 760,000 people living in the south of West Kent and the north of East Sussex.
+The clinical component of the programme is based at Maidstone and Tunbridge Wells NHS Trust, which provides a full range of general hospital services, and some areas of specialist complex care to around 760,000 people living in the south of West Kent and the north of East Sussex.
 Maidstone and Tunbridge Wells NHS Trust has 2 acute hospital sites, both with Intensive Care Units.
 Higher Specialty training is split between both sites.
-Both single and dual (anaesthesia, emergency medicine, and acute medicine) specialty training are acceptable and each trainee undertakes a bespoke individually tailored programme designed to meet their training needs and personal career ambitions.
-The post holder will be expected to take part in the HST out of hours rota.
+Their research is with Professors Jim Ang and Sukhwinder Shergill, based in the University of Kent’s School of Computing, and focuses on how digital health technologies can improve outcomes in ICU and post-ICU settings.

 Links with NIHR and other funder infrastructure